oganesova/evaluation-system/README.md

 - ROC AUC
 - Confusion Matrix

-Detailed results can be found in the evaluation outputs.
+Detailed results can be found in the evaluation outputs (docs/report.md).